 What is palliative care and why is it important?

 The term palliative care is commonly misinterpreted as just end-of-life care.
 Although widely misunderstood the true meaning of palliative care is to improve quality of life.
 It is designed to enable you to live your life to the best of your ability by identifying physical, emotional and social needs.
-It is beneficial for people of any age who are living with a serious illness that cannot be cured, such as lung cancer, Chronic Obstructive Pulmonary Disease (COPD) or Idiopathic Pulmonary Fibrosis (IPF).
+It is beneficial for people of any age who are living with a serious illness that cannot be cured, such as lung cancer, Chronic Obstructive Pulmonary Disease (COPD), Idiopathic Pulmonary Fibrosis (IPF), or silicosis.

 Palliative care is encouraged early in your disease diagnosis and journey to improve your quality of life by managing symptoms, help with communication, assist in navigating the numerous decisions that can evolve when faced with a life-limiting illness, and provide family support.
 It is offered in a number of settings including within your own home, aged care facility, hospital or a hospice and can be introduced whilst receiving active treatment and can be facilitated alongside your primary treating team.